Sofxley/asteroid-diameter-prediction/README.md

 As someone who is truly fascinated by astronomy and data mining, I am looking forward to working on the project that will help me learn captivating facts about the field I take interest in, not only from the textbook, but from the real astronomical data, and also enhance my skills both through careful attention to the details of data and machine learning, when it comes down to the actual use of the knowledge gained during the analysis.

-__The current project is still in progress, but the outline of the final project will resemble this.__
+__The outline of the project looks like this:__

 To begin with, I will be exploring the dataset in search of interesting relationships between the features and explaining the relationships if possible.
-That is what I have done so far in the _Exploring the Data_ section.
+That is what I will be doing in the _Exploring the Data_ section.
 Then I will be preparing the data for training the diameter prediction models further in the project.
-This step comprises feature engineering, encoding the categorical features, scaling the data, possibly, removing the outliers, etc. After having done that, I am planning to focus more on building and fine-tuning the neural networks using TensorFlow's Sequential/Functional/Subclassing APIs.
-There is also a chance that I would give Light GBM or CatBoost a try so that later I will be able to compare these different models and determine which one is the best for the task at hand.
+This step comprises feature engineering, encoding the categorical features, and scaling the data.
+After having done that, the primary focus will be on constructing and fine-tuning three models: MLP neural network, CatBoost, and Light GBM.
+By exploring and optimizing these models, I aim to identify the most suitable one for our specific task - the prediction of asteroid diameter.
+Through a comparative analysis of their performance, you will see me make an informed decision about which model yields the best results.

 <a id="EDA"></a>
 ## EDA
-_Please note that if one is willing to see more of the takeaways from the EDA, then I suggest reading the whole notebook, which can be found either on [Github](https://github.com/Sofxley/asteroid-diameter-prediction/blob/main/asteroid_diameter_prediction.ipynb) or [Kaggle](https://www.kaggle.com/code/blulypsee/asteroid-diameter-prediction-eda/notebook)._
+_Please note that if one is willing to see more of the takeaways from the EDA, then I suggest reading the whole notebook, which can be found either on [Github](https://github.com/Sofxley/asteroid-diameter-prediction/blob/main/asteroid_diameter_prediction.ipynb) or [Kaggle](https://www.kaggle.com/code/blulypsee/asteroid-diameter-prediction-mlp-catboost-lgbm)._

 Here I present some of the highlights from the EDA.